theopenconversationkit/tock/bot/connector-google-chat/README.md

 2. **IAM Google Cloud Permissions**
     - `chat.bots.get`
     - `chat.bots.update`

+ We recommend creating a specific role with those permissions.
+This role will then be associated to the service account.

 3. **Retrieve the following elements from the Google Cloud Console**:
     - **Bot project number** , this is the Google Cloud Project number (numerical one, not the project ID).